 One out of three families in New Mexico speak Spanish at home.

-Las Vegas, in San Miguel County, has 900 buildings in nine historic districts on the National Registry — more than any city in the United States!
+In San Miguel County, Las Vegas has 900 buildings in nine historic districts on the National Registry — more than any city in the United States!

 Las Vegas provided 21 Rough Riders to Teddy Roosevelt in 1898, most of whom were at his side during the famed charge up San Juan Hill.
 The town hosted the first Rough Riders Reunion — attended by the soon-to-be President himself.
 Reunions continued until the 1960s.